lulzzz/datalayer/docs/docs/helm-charts/index.md

 To access the Namenode user interface: `kubectl port-forward hdfs-k8s-hdfs-k8s-hdfs-nn-0 50070:50070` and open in your browser `http://localhost:50070`.

-If you want to scale the number of Datanodes, you just need to upgrade with:
+If you want to scale the number of Datanodes, you just need to upgrade.

 ```
 helm upgrade \